Regality theory: Regal/kungic social patterning in non-human species

 Social carnivores like wolves, lions, meerkats and dolphins have also been subject to lengthy recordings of their social organization.
 Wolves and lions are considered to follow regal-like societal structures.
 Meerkats, however, hold an odd placing.
 They are known to share burrowing space with other burrowing species harmoniously, though meerkat communities also have an alpha-pair that will scent-mark subordinate group members' space to assert dominance/authority.
 Also, there is killing of young in these communities, often by the subordinate members on the alpha pair's young.
 This is meant to increase fitness and opportunity of the subordinate young.
-Their tolerance of outgroups hinders their direct fit into the regal or kungic society theory dynamics.
+Their tolerance of out-groups hinders their direct fit into the regal or kungic society theory dynamics.

 Dolphins are also of interest in that they are one of the few non-human species that are considered to show signs of culture.
 This is based on their adults teaching young to make and use tools, which is considered cultural transmission of learned behaviors.
 They vary in behaviors based on species and environment so deciding if they follow a kungic-like of regal-like societal pattern cannot be universally applied.
 However, they are all social, form strong social bonds and typically cooperative.

-Hymenoptera refers to insects such as bees, wasps and ants.
+Hymenoptera refers to insects such as bees, wasps, and ants.
 They are considered to be the species that perfected the police state social system, and thus they are prime examples of the regal societal structure.
-In these groups, there is authoritarian structure- queens, workers, soldiers- and often aggressive behavior that is lethal to individuals that do not fit into the collective.
+In these groups, there is authoritarian structure—queens, workers, soldiers—and often aggressive behavior that is lethal to individuals that do not fit into the collective.